custersnele/PXL-Helpdesk-Template/README.md

 ### Validation script

-In the resources directory you can find a script examen_valideren.sh to validate your solution.
+In the resources directory you can find a script validate_endpoints.sh to validate your solution.

 When you run the script you should see the following output: